siljawalenius/siljawalenius/README.md

 📫 How to reach me: My instagram and email are linked on <a href = "https://www.siljawalenius.com/" > my portfolio </a>

 ⚡ Fun fact: I used to perform on aerial silks in a circus (pre-covid), and am currently working on a 6 foot wide painting!

+🌿 Video of the week: <a href = "https://www.youtube.com/watch?v=08z_xW-szwM" > Lessons from how we protected the ozone layer </a>